alered87/Graph-Regularization/README.md

 The training can be started by
 >> G.train(Data,Epochs);

-requiring the number of Epochs.
+requiring as argument data and the number of Epochs.
 Training can be restarted on different data of the same dimension, so its better start with 1 epochs and check performance on the matrix of test data of the same form:

 >> [Accuracy,MSE] = G.test(testSet);